Team: Suzanne Choi, Zahin Ali, Brendon Gouveia, Denise Nguyen

 Since size and portability were important design constraints, we decided we needed a physical computing platform with wireless connectivity.
 We spent much time configuring a working particle photon module and tried to get a system of two photons with proximity sensors to speak to one another.
 This became too difficult to implement and we began looking at easier options to communicate or wizard of oz the interaction within reason.

 We experimented with different type of placards.
-Initially, we had a digital placard, but decided that there would be too much burden to place on CNHM to generate flexible and unique content for every single artifact in the museum.
+Initially, we had a digital placard with dynamic content display, but figured that it would put too much burden to place on CNHM to generate flexible and unique content for every single artifact in the museum.

-We decided to go with a classic placard option.
-From there we could integrate technology more thoughtfully (preventing the addition of technology for technology’s sake).
-The design of this placard displays general information about the artifact to educate the visitor, but also prompts them to collect the artifact to learn more after they walk away.
+We decided to go with a low-power, static placard with some digital component.
+The design of our final placard displays general information about the artifact to educate the visitor, but also prompts them to collect the artifact to learn more after they walk away.

 We built an affordance with the light sensor / tap area for artifact collection.
 The placard contained a vellum lining around the exterior edge to afford a diffused effect to the LED glow, when lit.

 We wanted to build a Multitouch Display in order to have a more convincing presentation.
-After doing some initial research we discovered that that you could build one at a relatively affordably (Under $200).
+After doing some initial research we discovered that that we could build one at a relatively affordable price (under $200).
 The table uses a hacked infrared webcam, infrared leds, and a projector to capture multi touch inputs and display content.

 When deciding on the height and dimensions of the table we had to balance the requirements of the hardware and the requirements necessary to communicate our idea.
 We landed on a table roughly 39 inches tall with a 24”x36” screen.
 We felt this size was natural for an average sized person to stand comfortably and interact with the display.